CEODemitri/giant-musuem/README.md

 ### next sprint
 - refactor readme more
 - set full color, use background, foreground
-- add/erase fonts when skeleton complete for home
 - fill in filler cards, after export as component [props plus dictionaries]